Lin Shuangwen rebellion: Start of rebellion

 Lin was an immigrant from Zhangzhou who came to Taiwan with his relatives in the 1770s.
 They were involved in the secret anti-Qing Tiandihui (Heaven and Earth Society).
 Internecine fighting between Zhangzhou, Quanzhou and Hakka plagued the island.

 In 1786, the Qing-appointed Governor of Taiwan, Sun Jingsui, discovered and suppressed the Tiandihui.
 He also arrested Lin Shuangwen's uncles.
 The Tiandihui members gathered Ming loyalists, and Lin Shuangwen, Zhuang Datian and other leaders organized the rest of the society members in a revolt in an attempt to free his uncle.

 On January 16, 1787, Lin murdered Sun Jingsui and other officials.
 The number of insurgents quickly rose to 50,000 people.
-By February, in less than a year, the rebels occupied almost all of southern Taiwan except for Zhuluo County and Lugangzhen (鹿港镇).
+By February, in less than a year, the rebels occupied almost all of southern Taiwan except for Zhuluo County and Lugangzhen (鹿港鎮).
 They managed to push out some government forces out of Lin's home base in Changhua and Tamsui.

 In response, Qing troops were sent to suppress them in a hurry.
 The eastern insurgents defeated the poorly organized troops and had to resist falling to the enemy.
 However, Lin's Zhangzhou forces fought against militias made out of mostly Quanzhou and Hakka people - who together made up approximately half of the Han migrants to Taiwan, with Lin's Zhangzhou people comprising the other half.
 Militias made out of majority Quanzhou and Hakka people cooperated with the Qing army to defeat Lin's armies.

 The Tiandihui rebels under Lin Shuangwen performed rituals like cockerel sacrifice.